Date

 Program Information

-The two-day intensive session combines a pedagogical and collaborative approach to help Fellows build expertise, foster creative thinking, and develop new ideas to further their goals in contributing to international law.
+The two-day intensive session combined a pedagogical and collaborative approach to help Fellows build expertise, foster creative thinking, and develop new ideas to further their goals in contributing to international law.

-The program combines plenary discussion and small, thematic working groups.
-Each Fellow receives feedback and guidance on how to strengthen the legal arguments in their papers and find publishing opportunities.
-Simultaneously, the program is organized around a theme that structures the weekend’s broader programming each year.
-Distinguished speakers, faculty-led roundtables, and student panels engage with that theme from a variety of perspectives, fostering a shared conversation that complements the Fellows’ individual research.
-The program also incorporates career mentorship, giving Fellows the opportunity to hear directly from practitioners and academics about both traditional and non-traditional paths in international law.
+The program combined plenary discussion and small, thematic working groups.
+Each Fellow received feedback and guidance on how to strengthen the legal arguments in their papers and find publishing opportunities.
+Simultaneously, the program was organized around a theme that structured the weekend’s broader programming.
+Distinguished speakers, faculty-led roundtables, and student panels engaged with that theme from a variety of perspectives, fostering a shared conversation that complements the Fellows’ individual research.
+The program also incorporated career mentorship, giving Fellows the opportunity to hear directly from practitioners and academics about both traditional and non-traditional paths in international law.

-To allow for candid and open exchange of ideas, the session will adhere to the Chatham House Rule.
+To allow for candid and open exchange of ideas, the session adhered to the Chatham House Rule.

 Paper Workshops